imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/package-managers.md

 #### Cons

-- No lockfile by default (you add pip-tools or switch to uv/Poetry).
+- No lockfile by default (we add pip-tools or switch to uv/Poetry).
 - Env management is separate (venv/virtualenv).

 ### pip-tools (`pip-compile`, `pip-sync`)